Omitto-wechuli/Omitto-wechuli/README.md

 - 👋 Hi, I’m @Omitto-wechuli
 - 👀 I’m interested in coding and developer
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding and app develolper.
-- 💞️ I’m looking to collaborate on appdeveloper
+- 💞️ I’m looking to collaborate on app developer,codding and web development.
 - 📫 How to reach me wechulikelvin12@gmail.com

 <!---